 Prices will range, but in Europe the Irojiten pencils sell for about €65 per set of 3 booklets and €54 for the 24 set (which is appr. $75 and $65).
 So yeah, they aren’t cheap.
 And because you can only buy the pencils in sets here, you can’t replace an individual box or pencil yet.
 Well, you can, but you have to fly to Japan for this.
 Which is a perfect excuse to go to Japan of course, but also: not the cheapest. *Update 2021: Tombow Europe is working individual availability.
 Great news if you want to buy your favorite color in the future!

 Tombow Irojiten: my final verdict

 I’m in love!
-Yes, I would prefer if the pencils had a somewhat heavier color application.
+Yes, my personal preference would be to have a slightly more creamy and heavier color application.
 But the beautiful color choices and the amazing packaging make them totally worth it for me.

 Which set will you choose?

 Because I have no self-control, I got all 3 sets.
 And as an illustrator I just call these splurges an investment.
 But you know what?
 In my world you don’t need an excuse.
 Spoil yourself with beautiful art supplies if it makes you happy!